ToR-0/ransomware-python/readme.md

 ## Installation Windows
 ![Logo](https://i.ibb.co/tJBNv9x/Screenshot-2022-05-24-at-8-07-34-PM.png)

 In order to be able to install all the dependencies you will need to have `pip` installed and run the commands below.
-If you are on **windows** run one of the following commands :
+If you are on **Windows/Linux/Mac** run one of the following commands :

 ```bash
   pip3 install -r requirements.txt or pip install -r requirements.txt